McGregor's Response to the COVID-19 Virus

 - Use helping devices, such as canes, when necessary.
 Learn how to get out of a chair safely, and lift objects correctly - If a cane can help you walk more steadily, use it!
 It can help prevent a fall that would occur from not using it.

-- Exercise regularly to improve muscle flexibility and strength - Doing exercise that encourages strength and flexibility can help to prevent falls and can sometimes help to reduce the injuries from falling if a fall occurs.
+- Exercise regularly to improve muscle flexibility and strength - Doing exercise that encourages strength and flexibility can help to prevent falls and can sometimes help to reduce injuries after a fall occurs.

 Searching for More Tips?